JimLynchCodes/Titanium-Lambda/README.md

 _Titanium Lambda_ is an opinionated set of guidelines and processes for building stable, robust, and successful serverless functions.

+## Example Project
+The lambda function triggers a service at the endpoint _ a REST API that you hit passing in a query parameter, "character".
+The service will then return a json object containing some data about a star wars character corresponding to that number: their name, hair cookie, and eye color.

 ## Try the live api now!
 Try hitting the live endpoint via putting it in your browser address bar, ajax, curl, postman, or some other REST client!

 https://ax7ezyq21m.execute-api.us-east-1.amazonaws.com/Prod?character=1